A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 Business operations refers to the day-to-day activities and processes that organisations undertake to function efficiently and achieve their goals.
 This includes everything from hiring and managing staff, overseeing supply chains, handling compliance and legal issues, managing facilities, to refining internal workflows and performance.
 In the context of Vietnam and Southeast Asia, it also involves navigating local regulations, cultural considerations, and administrative requirements.
 This tag covers articles that help businesses understand how to operate effectively, sustainably, and profitably in diverse market conditions.

-Doing Business in Vietnam: Events Directory 2025 | May 8 Update
+What’s On Vietnam: Business Events Directory 2025 | July 3 Update

 This is a free directory of events for foreign firms doing business in Vietnam.